Gas-powered leaf blowers, not permitted starting May 16 (until Oct 15)

 At its February 16, 2021 meeting, the Montclair Township Council voted to enact several updates to Montclair’s ordinance regulating the use of gas-powered leaf blowers.
 Over a year ago, the Montclair Environmental Commission endorsed strengthening this law due to the environmental and public health hazards that gas leaf blowers pose.
-We applaud the Council for this meaningful step toward a healthier and more sustainable future.
+We applaud the Council for this step toward a healthier and more sustainable future.
+We hope for a full switch to electric-powered lawn machinery, or good old raking, in the near future.

 Call Code Enforcement at 973-509-5703 and/or email firstname.lastname@example.org.
 You may also want to call the landscaping company to ensure that the owner/manager(s) is aware of the law and its terms.

-Our friends at Quiet Montclair, who were instrumental to this successful outcome, share the following ideas for reducing your use of gas leaf blowers:
+Quiet Montclair who strongly advocated for the updates to the policy shares these ideas for reducing your use of gas leaf blowers:

 Wait to do “spring clean-up” until there have been several days in a row above 50 degrees.
 This will allow time for all the beneficial insects and wildlife overwintering in leaf litter, hollow plant stems, and other organic matter to gradually “wake up” and depart.
 Then use rakes or, if needed, electric leaf blowers to tidy up your property.
 Then, compost all that organic matter!